gferhpc/supercomputing.tue.nl/pages/news/posts/2024-Q3-umbrella-maintenance.md

    - /tmp is small.  pip & compilers use it.  use /local instead?

 ## After maintenance

+* message:
+   - location of datasets changed
+   - moved to faster storage
+   - quota set
+   - introduction of scratch

 * Sort out old storage nodes